moorepants/dissertation/_sources/physicalparameters.txt

 center of the head to the top of the seat.
-The measurements were made as accurately as possible with basic tools but no special attention is given further to the accuracy of the calculations due to the fact that modeling the human as basic geometric shapes already introduces a somewhat unmanageable error.
+The measurements were made as accurately as possible with basic tools but no special attention is given further to the accuracy of the calculations due to the fact that modeling the human as basic geometric shapes already introduces an unknown error.

-I measured twelve additional geometric values (only five of which are needed for this setup [#f1]_) to assist in configuring the rider to the be seated on the bicycle.
+I measured twelve additional geometric values (only five of which are needed for this setup [#f1]_) to assist in configuring the rider to the be seated on the bicycle, :ref:`Figure 22 <figBatavusBrowserDim>`.

 :math:`h_{bb}`, Bottom Bracket Height
    The distance from the ground to the bottom bracket when the bicycle is in